 People that run the bitcoin software to secure the network are called "Bitcoin miners."
 Miners are cryptographically securing the network by ensuring that coins are not counterfeited and that the network runs smoothly.

-Bitcoin miners are incentivised for securing the network by being rewarded with newly “minted” bitcoin proportional to the computational power they contributed to the network.
+Bitcoin miners are incentivized for securing the network by being rewarded with newly "minted" bitcoin proportional to the computational power they contributed to the network.

 You can think of proof of work like an impenetrable wall of computational power that one would need to overcome to cheat the network.

-Proof of work ensured that any changes to the history of the network are incredibly difficult (and expensive!) to make.
+Proof of work ensures that any changes to the history of the network are incredibly difficult (and expensive!) to make.

-Making a change just 3 blocks back, for example, makes it 3 times as difficult to alter the history of the network in any way.
+Making a change just three blocks back, for example, makes it three times as difficult to alter the history of the network in any way.
 For someone to cheat the network, it becomes exponentially more difficult over time.
 Anyone trying to change the network also falls behind other miners.